aep-dev/aep.dev/CODE_OF_CONDUCT.md

 ## Enforcement

-Upon review and investigation of a reported incident, the CoC response team that has jurisdiction will determine what action is appropriate based on this Code of Conduct and its related documentation.
+Upon review and investigation of a reported incident, the AEP maintainers that has jurisdiction will determine what action is appropriate based on this Code of Conduct and its related documentation.